 The Changing Face of Retail Supply Chains

 A retailer is a final stop for goods in a supply chain before the consumer buys the product.
-Being the gatekeeper for consumers; retailers hence have a crucial role to play in the rest of the supply chain.
+Therefore, being the gatekeeper for consumers; retailers hence have a crucial role to play in the rest of the supply chain.

 Today with the internet being a big part of consumer lives, retail formats have drastically changed.
-Online-only brands like Amazon have transformed the way supply chains operate.
-As a result, traditional retailers have witnessed a sharp decrease in margins and are left with no choice but to innovate!
+For instance, online-only brands like Amazon have transformed the way supply chains operate.
+As a result, traditional retailers have witnessed a sharp decrease in margins.
+They have to innovate, because they have no choices.

 “Retailers report that 19% of their sales are no longer purchased in physical stores and they expect this share to increase to 27% by 2020”.